 - Heat the olive oil in a large skillet or wok over medium-high heat.
 Add the green beans and cook, stirring every minute or so, until they get little blackened spots all over, about 8 minutes total.

 - Combine the remaining ingredients in a measuring cup.
 If you like it HOT, add 2 Tbsp or more hot sauce.
 If you like it a bit more mild, just add 1 Tbsp.

 - When the green beans are almost done, carefully pour the sauce into the pan.
 It’ll sizzle viciously and make lots of angry noises.
 Just stand back and let it do its thing for a bit.
 Then stir and stir until the beans are totally covered in the sauce.
 Remove from the heat and serve right away!

 These make the perfect flavorful and healthy side to serve along your favorite protein.
 They’re even great on their own, as a tasty appetizer.
 Any time fresh green beans are available, this recipe is definitely at the top of my list!

 What’s your favorite restaurant copycat?
-Have you tried these beans?
+Have you tried these tasty legumes?
 Let us know in the comments below, and please give our recipe a rating!